 - Pass voluntary assisted dying laws in the Northern Territory and Australian Capital Territory

-- Clarify Commonwealth law so telehealth can be used for VAD practice
+- Amend Commonwealth law so telehealth can be used for VAD practice

 - Minimise out-of-pocket costs for people seeking VAD and ensure VAD practitioners are remunerated for their work